 Apte received a Ph.D. in energy and resources from the University of California, Berkeley, and has held a U.S. Environmental Protection Agency STAR graduate fellowship and a Fulbright-Nehru Fellowship to the Indian Institute of Technology.
 In addition, he was a postdoctoral fellow at Lawrence Berkeley National Laboratory and subsequently joined the faculty at The University of Texas at Austin in early 2015.

-Although the HEI Research Committee normally selects one recipient, associate professor Marie Pedersen, University of Copenhagen, was also recognized for her research related to the impacts of air pollution on asthma.
+Although the HEI Research Committee typically selects one recipient, associate professor Marie Pedersen, University of Copenhagen, was also recognized for her research related to the impacts of air pollution on asthma.